martincostello/openapi-extensions/README.md

 - Adding application URLs to the OpenAPI document.
 - Adding OpenAPI schema documentation from XML comments.

+The library is also designed to be compatible with support for [native AoT][aspnetcore-native-aot] in ASP.NET Core 9.

 A sample application using the library can be found [here][sample-app].

 ## Installation